Our research is editorially independent but we may earn a commission for purchases made through our links.

 Before you know it, it will be Christmastime again.
 The lights will go up along the city streets, carols will play on the radio and the parking spots at the mall will magically disappear.
 But there’s nothing more magical during the holiday season than to visit a town that completely transforms into a winter wonderland.
 And these five towns in North Carolina do exactly that, and then some!

 If you want to experience the wonder and beauty of a simpler time, you’ll want to visit the town of Dillsboro, where their annual “Lights and Luminaries” event will take you back.
 Besides lots of beautiful Christmas lights, you’ll also find the streets of downtown lined with 2,500 luminaries that light your way as you visit the shops, enjoy live music, sip on cocoa or cider and visit with Mr. and Mrs. Claus.
 There is also a live nativity and horse and buggy rides each night.
-Admission is free and the event will take place on the first two Fridays and Saturdays in December.

 Each Christmas season, the main street of Forest City is lit up with one million lights.
 Yes, one million.
 Take a drive or stroll down Main Street and enjoy the lights hanging overhead and wrapped around trees as far as the eye can see.
 If you visit on the weekend, enjoy a hot cup of cocoa while you relax on a carriage or hayride.
 Then, enjoy the live Christmas music, shop the stores and take a visit to the ice skating rink.
 The town also hosts a Christmas parade, visits to Santa’s House and Santa Paws – an opportunity for your cat or dog to get their photo taken with jolly old Saint Nick.
-For an extra treat, check out Santa on the Chimney in early December, where Santa practices his skills by climbing the Chimney Rock at nearby Chimney Rock Park.
+For an extra treat, check out Santa on the Chimney, where Santa practices his skills by climbing the Chimney Rock at nearby Chimney Rock Park.